Matt Lubicky

 My favorite area of study is… studying coral conservation and how climate change affects our coastal communities

-Rosalind Bailey joins us for her first summer as a member of the teaching staff.
-Rosie is another member of the staff who has also been a student in the program.
-She has won several scholarships and internships for her work in science, most notably the NOAA Ernest F. Hollings Scholarship which took her to Hawaii where she was an educational outreach intern at the Daniel K. Inouye Regional Center.
-Rosie has spent the past two years as a research assistant in the Putnam Lab at URI and was at the Bermuda Biological Institute of Science in the fall of 2021.
-Other work experiences include Ogontiz Camp as a crew manager and as a pharmacy tech.
-We’re excited to have Rosie back as a staff member!
+Rosie Bailey joins us for her 3rd summer as a member of the teaching staff and is another staff member who was once a student at AIO!
+This past year, Rosie has worked as a Marine Science Instructor at the Catalina Island Marine Institute.
+She likes to spend her free time research diving for the Catalina Island Kelp Conservation Project.
+She has won several scholarships and internships for her work in science, most notably the NOAA Ernest F. Hollings Scholarship which took her to Hawaii as an education outreach intern.
+Rosie worked as a research assistant in the Putnam Lab at URI and was at the BBIS in Bermuda.
+Other work experiences include Ogontiz Camp and as a pharmacy tech.
+We’re excited Rosie is back!

 Emily Shopland